Seasonal Guide to Northern Territory

 This is perfect for exploring the national parks and the sunset markets while it’s not too hot!

 The Dry Season: Blue skies, cooler nights and milder days.
-It’s the best time for exploring the outdoors and to check out Kakadu National Park.
+It’s the best time for exploring the outdoors and to check out the Kakadu National Park.

-Build-up season: This is where you’ll see a transition.
+Build-up season: This is where you’ll see a clear transition.
 The humidity gets more intense, thunder looms on the horizon, and the wildlife becomes more active at dawn and dusk.

 Wet season: This is when the monsoons hit!
-The rains flood the land, and the land becomes a kind of bowl which catches the water.
+The rains flood the land, and the land becomes a kind of bowl which catches the rainwater.
 The waterfalls come to life here, cascading down heavier than they do the rest of the year.

 When it rains, it pours…